-- Students MUST select 4 preferences from the list of approved Queensland regions (found on the NUR:PPHub) - Preferencing is not a guarantee that you will receive your preferenced region or block.
-Our placement officers use this as a guide and will try to place you in these regions where possible. - Interstate students please select interstate and three other Queensland regions - Must be completed 4 weeks prior to the Placement Release Date, - 4 preferences MUST be nominated for them to be considered.
+- Students MUST select 4 preferences from the list of approved Queensland regions (found on the NUR:PPHub). - Preferencing is not a guarantee that you will receive your preferenced region or block.
+Our placement officers use this as a guide and will try to place you in these regions where possible. - Interstate students please select interstate and three other Queensland regions. - Must be completed 6 weeks prior to the Placement Release Date. - 4 preferences MUST be nominated for them to be considered.

-For some popular placement regions you must make sure you have put in a preference for a placement as there are limited spots in most health facilities e.g. Toowoomba and Ipswich.
+For some popular placement regions you must make sure you have put in a preference for a placement as there are limited spots in most health facilities e.g. Toowoomba and Ipswich and students not preferencing these regions may be allocated elsewhere.

 The PEPT does try to allocate you to a facility within one of your preferred regions for your placement but there is no guarantee that you will be successful in being placed where/when you request.
-Placement allocation depends on several factors including submitting/updating mandatory documents, the number of students who request in the same location and the number of placements that USQ was allocated by the facilities in that region.
+Placement allocation depends on several factors, including submitting/updating mandatory documents, the number of students who request in the same location and the number of placements that UniSQ was allocated by the facilities in that region.